JordanHatch/paddock/README.md

 bin/dev
 ```

+In development, you can preview each view component using [Lookbook](https://github.com/allmarkedup/lookbook).
+Visit `http://localhost:5000/lookbook`.

 ## Running the tests

 You'll need Chrome (or Chromium) installed to run the feature specs which require JavaScript.